-SOX has encouraged voluntary disclosures, and a number of recent cases have arisen in the context of proposed corporate transactions.
+SOX has encouraged voluntary disclosures, as has the DOJ's new FCPA Corporate Enforcement Policy, which was implemented in part to incentivise such disclosures.
+A number of recent cases have arisen in the context of proposed corporate transactions, as the due diligence associated with such deals frequently surfaces potential FCPA violations.
 US enforcement agencies have also benefited from the cooperation of their counterparts overseas; including coordination that has contributed to some of the most high-profile DOJ enforcement activities to date.
 Enforcement agencies' expectations for compliance standards continue to rise, as reflected in the compliance obligations imposed on companies in recent settlements.